Evil Eye (2020 film): Plot

 When Pallavi gets engaged to Sandeep, Usha has a breakdown.
-At the urging of her husband, she agrees to give Sandeep a chance.
-She confides in her daughter about her past: before she got married she had dated a man who was controlling and abusive.
+At her husband's urgings, she agrees to give Sandeep a chance.
+She confides in Pallavi about her past: before she got married she had dated a man who was controlling and abusive.
 After she broke up with him and married someone else, he would stalk her.
-One night, when she was nine months pregnant, he attacked her on a bridge.
+One night, when she was eight months pregnant, he attacked her on a bridge.
 In the struggle, she pushed him into the river and went into labor that night, giving birth to Pallavi.
 She was never connected to the ex-boyfriend's death.

 Sandeep calls Usha and admits that her suspicions are correct: he is the reincarnation of her former boyfriend.
 He demands that she travel to America to meet him in person.
 When she arrives, Sandeep tells her that he wants what he has always wanted: her.
 He warns her that if she tries to stop the marriage, he will kill Pallavi.
 When the three have dinner together, Pallavi becomes suspicious that her fussy mother has suddenly become so supportive.
 Usha reveals that she has the same set of earrings Sandeep gave to Pallavi, a gift from her ex.
 Sandeep becomes enraged and attacks Usha.
 The two women fight him off and injure him.

 At the hospital, realizing her mother was right, Pallavi worries about the future, and what might happen with her potential daughters.
 Usha comforts her as down the hall, Sandeep dies.
-The final shot shows a newborn baby, indicating that he has been reincarnated once again.
+The final shot shows a newborn baby.